 Step 4: Confirm and carry out your plan

 After you receive the university advisor’s evaluation of your plan, meet again with your BCC Counselor to review the feedback and make any necessary adjustments.
 Continue to meet regularly with your counselor, especially at any point that you want to take different courses or make any other changes that are not in the approved plan.
 Of course, follow all application instructions and meet deadlines set by the university.
-For counseling appointments, contact BCC’s Counseling Department by calling (510) 981-2803 or by email at email@example.com.
+Counseling appointments can be made via the online scheduling system, or contact BCC’s Counseling Department by calling (510) 981-5036, or by email at firstname.lastname@example.org.